 If the post that you are covering holds additional responsibilities and attracts a TLR payment then you should also receive this payment (pro-rata) if you undertake these duties.
 TLR3 payments are not paid pro-rata.

 It is unusual, but not impossible, for supply teachers to receive allowances for anything other than qualifications and experience.
 A special educational needs allowance must be paid if the post:

 The amount of the allowance should be determined in accordance with the structure of the school's SEN provision and the following factors:

 whether any mandatory qualifications are required for the post

 the qualifications or expertise of the teacher relevant to the post

 the relative demands of the post.

-Supply teaching is automatically pensionable.
-It is possible for teachers to opt-out of the Teachers' Pension Scheme if they wish - see ATL's pension factsheet 9 for details.
+Supply teaching is automatically pensionable, unless undertaken through an agency.
+It is possible for teachers to opt-out of the Teachers' Pension Scheme if they wish - see ATL's factsheets on the TPS for details.

 Tax and National Insurance